dart-lang/site-www/src/codelabs/null-safety.md

 Using embedded DartPad editors, you can test your knowledge by completing and running exercises.
-To get the most out of this codelab, you should have some knowledge of [basic Dart syntax](/language).
+To get the most out of this tutorial, you should have some knowledge of [basic Dart syntax](/language).

 {{site.alert.note}}
   This page uses embedded DartPads to display exercises.